Altinity/altinityknowledgebase/content/en/altinity-kb-useful-queries/debug-hang.md

 FORMAT Vertical;
 ```

-If you can't start any queries, but you have access to the node, you can sent a singal
+If you can't start any queries, but you have access to the node, you can sent a signal

 ```
 # older versions